ssedinnn/IT-Home-Lab/README.md

 - Gain hands-on experience with enterprise IT technologies.
 - Practice Windows system and Active Directory administration.
 - Develop structured troubleshooting skills.
-- Build PowerShell and automation skills.
+- Build PowerShell scripting and automation skills.
 - Improve technical documentation.
 - Apply IT concepts in a practical lab environment.
 - Build a technical portfolio demonstrating continued learning and hands-on experience.